Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ## Face Recognition

 Here is where the identification magic is happening.
 I decided to make this a gRPC based service for a sole purpose of flexibility.
 I started writing it in Go, but decided that a Python implementation could be much sorter.
-In fact, not counting the gRPC code the recognition part is about 7 lines of Python code.
-I'm using this fantastic library which has all the C bindings going to OpenCV so I didn't had to implement those.
+In fact, not counting the gRPC code, the recognition part is about 7 lines of Python code.
+I'm using this fantastic library which has all the C bindings to OpenCV.
 [Face Recognition](https://github.com/ageitgey/face_recognition).
-Having an API contract here means that I can exchange the implementation any time as long as it receives and sends the same thing.
+Having an API contract here means that I can change the implementation anytime as long as it adheres to the contract.

 Note that there is a great Go library that I was about to use, but they have yet to write the C binding for that part of OpenCV.
 It's called [GoCV](https://gocv.io/).
 Go, check them out.
-They have some pretty amazing things, like real time camera feed processing with only a couple of lines of Go.
+They have some pretty amazing things, like real time camera feed processing with only a couple of lines of Go code.

-How to library works is simple in nature.
+How the Python library works is simple in nature.
 Have a set of images about people you know and have a record for.
 In this case, I have a folder with a couple of images named, `hannibal_1.jpg, hannibal_2.jpg, gergely_1.jpg, john_doe.jpg`.
 In the database I have two tables named, `person, person_images`.
 They look like this:

 ~~~bash
 +----+----------+